trinodb/trino/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 ``elasticsearch.host``                        Host name of the Elasticsearch server.
 ``elasticsearch.port``                        Port of the Elasticsearch server.
 ``elasticsearch.default-schema-name``         Default schema name for tables.
-``elasticsearch.table-description-directory`` Directory containing JSON table description files.
 ``elasticsearch.scroll-size``                 Maximum number of hits to be returned with each Elasticsearch scroll request.
 ``elasticsearch.scroll-timeout``              Timeout for keeping the search context alive for scroll requests.
 ``elasticsearch.request-timeout``             Timeout for Elasticsearch requests.
 ``elasticsearch.connect-timeout``             Timeout for connections to Elasticsearch hosts.
-``elasticsearch.max-request-retries``         Maximum number of Elasticsearch request retries.
-``elasticsearch.max-request-retry-time``      Use exponential backoff starting at 1s up to the value specified by this configuration when retrying failed requests.
 ============================================= ==============================================================================

 ``elasticsearch.host``